 Today we will discuss

 We want to illustrate the massive tax advantages allowed to small businesses and how utilizing these advantages can be as beneficial if not more so as compared to traditional retirement accounts.
-Also, they can be used in conjunction with retirement accounts for an added big advantage.
+Also, they can be used in conjunction with retirement accounts for a significant advantage.

 Anyone Can Do It